Climate Change in Ghana

 The Ghana Climate Atlas is a vital tool designed to provide reliable information that enhances Ghana’s preparedness and capacity to plan for a sustainable future, adapt to changes, and manage climate risks.
 Through the Atlas, users can:

-• Access detailed reports for in-depth climate analysis,
+• Access detailed Reports for in-depth climate analysis.

-• Explore Story Maps featuring case studies of climate change impacts in Ghana
+• Explore Story Maps featuring case studies of climate change impacts in Ghana.

-Summary of Indicators
+Summary of Key Climate Indicators

 Higher Temperatures